 AATE Festival Film + Architecture Workshop 2025

-Led by Sabrina Morreale + Lorenzo Perri, (@Lemonot), in close collaboration with Sofie Stilling, assistant professor at Royal Danish Academy, Architecture, Design and Conservation we will explore Galway’s Architeture of the Invisible.
+Led by Sabrina Morreale + Lorenzo Perri, (@Lemonot), in close collaboration with Tom Kerr Bell and Sofie Stilling, (assistant professor at Royal Danish Academy, Architecture, Design and Conservation) we will explore Galway’s Architeture of the Invisible revealing the hidden worlds which are as close to us as they are strange.

-Guest lecturers include Romea Muryn & Francisco Lobo, (@locument), Tom Kerr Bell, and others to be announced.
+Special guests include Romea Muryn & Francisco Lobo, (@locument), Writer / Director Matthew Gandy, and others to be announced.

 Date/ Duration: